Explaining The Stock Market To A 12-Year-Old Part 1

 “You.”

 “Yes, me and a couple of other people.
 We’re a company – a private corporation,” I answered.
-“It’s a private corporation because the owners of the business is limited to only a small group of people.”
+“It’s a private corporation because the owners of the business are limited to only a small group of people.”

 “Now some businesses, very big businesses like Jollibee – they’re public companies,” I continued.
 “That means it is owned by a whole lot of people.”